KevCui/kaliup/README.md

 - Add any apps/packages into `list/<script_name>.list` file accordingly, then run `./kailu <srcipt_name>` to install them

-### Easy extension
+### Easy modularization

-- Need a new global variable for your script?
-Add it in `globalvar.yaml`

 - Need a new package manager?
 Simply add script to `script/` and then create app/package list in `list/`

 ### Easy customization

+- Need a new global variable for your script?
+Add it in `globalvar.yaml`

 - Already have your own setup script?
 Feel free to hook up by copying it to `script/` folder, run it `./kaliup.sh <your_script_name>`